nmukerje/misc/EMR_Yarn_Node_Labels/README.md

 ### Overview

-We will explore setting Yarn Node labels on an EMR cluster to meet the following goals:
+We will explore setting Yarn Node labels on an EMR cluster to meet the following goals for Application Masters:

 - Stability : Place Application Masters on On-Demand Instances.
 - Concurrency : Allow higher concurrency of Application Masters during peak time by scaling out OnDemand nodes.